insolar/insolar/docs/source/architecture.rst

 Dynamic Roles
 ~~~~~~~~~~~~~

-In addition to the node's static role, it can be equipped with dynamic ones -- roles able to change.
+In addition to the static role, a node can be equipped with dynamic ones -- roles able to change.

 :ref:`Virtual nodes <virtual>` can have the following roles and respective responsibilities: